Sarah Polley: Television acting

-As writer, director, or producer

 Awards and nominations

-On October 16, 2010, it was announced that she would receive a star on Canada's Walk of Fame.
+On October 16, 2010, it was announced that Polley would receive a star on Canada's Walk of Fame.
 In June 2013, she received the National Arts Centre Award recognizing achievement over the past performance year at the Governor General's Performing Arts Awards, where she was the subject of a short vignette by Ann Marie Fleming entitled Stories Sarah Tells.
-Polley was appointed an Officer of the Order of Canada on December 30, 2013.
+She was appointed an Officer of the Order of Canada on December 30, 2013.